AyushDubey-maker/Real-Time-Web-Chat/README.md

 ** This whole application works and make changes in real time like the user will the updated about the other users entering the chat and leaving the application **

-## Click on the image to get to know thw working of this application
+> ## Click on the image to get to know the working of this application

 [![ChatCord](/chatcord1.png)](https://www.youtube.com/watch?v=LfGhzXWQCB8)